JacobPuff/job-application-project/README.md

 ### Features that may be less apparent
 - You can link to specific pages on the table.
 - You can link to specific reports.
-- Search function returns preview surrounding the query.

-### What I would do given more time
-- Tags.
-My plan was to use a file to store them, and use a docker volume to store between sessions.
-I would have the top 10 used tags be available for hotkeys.
-I would check how hard it is to do basic "was this dragged onto me" like some places do for files, and if its a pain I would use a prebuilt drag'n'drop package for it.
-- Using keys to navigate between reports.
-A simple event listener on the report page should do the trick.
-- Changing the amount of reports shown on a page.
-This one is simple, but was low on my priority list.
-- A second paginator at the top of the table, for easy selection when reports per page is high.
-Just need to refactor the paginator into it's own component.
 ### How to run (Dev)
 Set the `BASE_APP_DIR` to the repos directory (Or change the default value in appconfig)